 Non-Residential: 80% of the added value

-There are many advantages of home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can raise your property values, qualify for tax benefits, and save money.
+With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
-With the winter months in Florida being very mild, you have significant leeway to install your panels, though they won't hit peak performance until summer arrives.
+It depends on your location and what type of panels you're installing.
+With the winter months in Florida being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.

-You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
+You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny Gladeview, you could make enough from your solar panels to recoup your investment in 10.3 years per 5 kW of rated capacity at maximum.